bglamadrid/pugtail/README.md

 Add the files you wish to include to the `/src/web/assets` directory.
 Note that these will NOT be versioned; this is to help reduce the size of your repo.

-Use the `require("~Assets/[...]")` syntax to include any files within your `.pug` templates (this syntax is supported thanks to the `pug-plugin`).
+Use the `require("~Assets/[...]")` syntax to include any files within your `*.pug` templates (this syntax is supported thanks to the `pug-plugin`).

-If you need to support additional image file extensions for other static files, edit the module rules in the `webpack.config.base.js` file.
+If you need to support additional image file extensions for other static files, edit the module rules in the `/webpack.config.base.js` file.

 ## Adding or changing typographic fonts